 12. Journal of Economic Growth, Springer Science+Business Media

 This journal predominantly publishes research on economic growth and comparative economic development.
-Research is often based over the contemporary period, but sometimes also includes insights into the entire course of history.
+Research is primarily contemporary, but sometimes also includes historical insights.
 Some key topic areas include income distribution, demographic transition, human capital formation, technological change and structural transformation in the growth process.

 13. Journal of Monetary Economics, Elsevier Science

 Founded in 1975, this journal is a leader in macroeconomic research.
 It is often ranked highly in its specialist subject area, and accepts submissions in all areas of macroeconomics.
-In recent years it has published research contributions to a wide range of macroeconomic topics including: behavioral macroeconomics and fiscal shocks, all the way to pricing in product and labor markets.
+In recent years it has published research contributions to a wide range of macroeconomic topics including behavioral macroeconomics, fiscal shocks, and pricing in product and labor markets.